 Alongside the release of What Remains, I wrote this piece, 'Lost People, Lost Places', for Dead Good Books about my fascination with abandoned places, and how they run in parallel to David Raker's hunt of the missing.
 You might like it.

-To coincide with the U.S publication of Never Coming Back, I wrote this piece for Everyday Ebook about the difference between British and American crime fiction.
+To coincide with the U.S publication of Never Coming Back, I wrote this piece for Signature about the difference between British and American crime fiction.

 My Bookish Ways (08/07/14)